FridayyAIOrg/Fridayybot-automation-new/prompt.md

 YOU: "Thank you for sharing the details.
 Would you also like to showcase your personal and brand story on your storefront?
 This helps people connect emotionally with your work."
 USER: [Yes] → Continue below
-USER: [No] → Skip to final step
+USER: [No] → Skip to capture_store_story step
     YOU: "That's great!
 Please send 2-3 photos of yourself or your artisans working.
     Make sure the photos are well lit and clear."
     USER: [uploads about image]

     YOU: "Thank you for uploading the image.
 Would you like to upload more?"
     USER: No → CALL: upload_store_images
     USER: [more images] → repeat until No

     YOU: "Thanks!
 Now please send 2–3 behind-the-scenes images — like your workspace or process."
     [Same upload flow for what-we-do images]

 YOU: "Perfect.
 Now, could you tell us a little more about your process?
 Here are some prompts to help you write your story: